 - The in country experience

-If you are interested in finding our more about expeditions at Hazlehead Academy speak to Mr McConnell in room 105 or Miss Walsh in 302.
+If you are interested in finding our more about expeditions at Hazlehead Academy speak to Ms Hollick in room 207.

 Costa Rica 2016